CarlosPavonV/seattle/README.md

 bash SeATTLE.sh <input_sequences_file> part.txt

 Progress will be printed to screen.
 The file "output.phy" is the final table with loci separated by tabs.
-This file can be read into R as follows:
+This file can be read into R as follows (*NOTE: In order for Phrynomics to work properly, all bases need to be uppercase):

 table <- read.table("output.phy", header = FALSE)